stronnag/mwptools/README.md

 from the master branch:

 ````
-cd mwptools # the initial insatallation directory
+cd mwptools # the initial installation directory
 git pull && make && sudo make install

 ````

 ## Arch Linux

-Arch users can install mwptools from the AUR pakage `mwptools-git'
+Arch users can install mwptools from the AUR package `mwptools-git`

 ## Compatibility

-As well as supporitng iNav, mwp aims to be compatible with EOSBandi's WinGUI for MW.
-It used the same XML mission file format (with mwp extensions) and aims to provide similar functionaliy where it is possible to reverse engineer the required protocol formats.
+As well as supporting iNav, mwp aims to be compatible with EOSBandi's WinGUI for MW.
+It used the same XML mission file format (with mwp extensions) and aims to provide similar functionally where it is possible to reverse engineer the required protocol formats.

 ## Licence